3MetasOS/React-Native-App/README.md

 **Yes, it is.
 So we took a generated with ignite project and upgraded the react-navigation to version 4.0 and also included examples of tab navigation, switch navigation, stack navigation, and drawer navigation.**

 Also, it is important to mention that this a functional component sample.
-Basically all you can find online are class componentes, so we thought it is worth.  **Have fun. your friends at [3Metas](https://www.3metas.com).**
+Basically, all you can find online are class componentes, so we thought it is worth.  **Have fun. your friends at [3Metas](https://www.3metas.com).**

 Currently includes:

 - React Native
-- React Navigation 4.0
+- React Navigation **4.0**
 - MobX State Tree
 - TypeScript
 - And more!